Stauroteuthis syrtensis: Bioluminescence

 Stauroteuthis is one of only two genera of octopuses to exhibit bioluminescence.
 S. syrtensis emits a blue-green light from about 40 modified suckers known as photophores situated in a single row between the pairs of cirri on the underside of each arm.
 The distance between these decreases towards the ends of the arms with the light becoming fainter.
 The animal does not emit light continuously, but can do so for a period of five minutes after suitable stimulation.
 Some of the photophores emit a continuous stream of faint light, while others are much brighter and switch on and off in a cyclical pattern, producing a twinkling effect.
-The function of the bioluminescence is believed to be for defence, being used by the animal to scare off predators, and also as a lure for the planktonic crustaceans that form its main diet.
-The light may also be used for sexual signaling, but this is considered to be an unlikely function, as the light is deployed by both sexes and by immature, as well as mature, individuals.
+The function of the bioluminescence is believed to be for defense, being used by the animal to scare off predators, and also as a lure for the planktonic crustaceans that form its main diet.
+While some species, such as the Lampyris noctiluca use their light to attract a mate, the light may also be used for sexual signaling as well, but this is considered to be an unlikely function, as the light is deployed by both sexes and by immature, as well as mature, individuals.

+Biomimicry

+S. syrtensis is noted for inspiring self-adaptive, soft robotic grippers used for underwater handling of various objects.
+The gripper closely mimics the sucker and web structure of S. sytenesis, which is adapted for preying upon crustaceans of differing size and shape.
+The resulting robotic gripper is therefore superior for grasping round, concave, flat, or irregularly shaped objects when visibility is low or conditions are turbid.

+Another innovation inspired by the glowing sucker octopus are self-healing, photoswitchable and reversible fluorescent eutectogels.
+These are stimulus responsive (typically by UV radiation) materials with tunable fluorescence that can be used to write unique patterns.
+Their self-healing properties, and resistance to stresses such as stretching make them a promising material for use in anti-counterfeiting, and information encryption measures.